verronpro/blog/_posts/2024-04-01-monthly-commit-powerpoint-stamping.md

 - One interface tweak, many canvases: by making `Paragraph` generic, both DOCX and PPTX provide the same operations over native runs, keeping the engine unpolluted.
 - Bounded adapter: PPTX traversal and mutations live behind the visitor/collector/paragraph classes.
 The core doesn’t know or care about `pptx4j`.
 - Tests as truth: a single golden‑path test encodes behavior and guards against regressions while we iterate.
+This uses the [Characterization Testing](/office-stamper/2024/03/01/monthly-topic-testing-wordprocessingml-characterization-tests.html) approach we standardized last month, ensuring that PPTX output remains visually correct even as the engine evolves.

 ### Scope choice — text first, images later